NYU Furman Center Sign Up Facebook Twitter LinkedIn

 Development

-Department of Buildings issued new certificates of occupancy to 665 residential units in new buildings in Central Harlem in 2020, 388 more than the number of units certified in 2019.
+The Department of Buildings issued new certificates of occupancy to 117 residential units in new buildings in Central Harlem in 2022, 458 fewer than the number of units certified in 2021.

-Department of Buildings issued new certificates of occupancy to 665 residential units in new buildings in Central Harlem last year, 388 more than the number of units certified in 2019.
+Department of Buildings issued new certificates of occupancy to 117 residential units in new buildings in Central Harlem last year, the same as the number of units certified in 2022.

 Share: